-This is all that is needed to keep the mobility for your lower body in older age.
+If there’s one single movement that is better than anything else for keeping your leg mobility it’s the deep squat in my opinion.
 But mobility isn’t everything, you should also aim to improve strength in the squat as well.
 This is why performing bodyweight squats is great for improving leg strength and muscle mass in seniors.

 You should keep in mind that when doing a squat stretch you should try to get as low as possible and open your hips as much as possible without any discomfort.
 You can fully relax in the bottom position and slowly work against any tightness.